jd-coderr/iknowquantfu/README.md

 HOLD
 ```

-when the market is neutral, risk is not clean, or confidence is too low.
+when the market is neutral, risk is not clean, confidence is too low, or no valid entry signal exists.

+This is not failure.

+This is the agent refusing to kick a bad trade.

-It may produce a trade plan when conditions align:
+The agent may produce a trade plan when conditions align:

 ```txt
 BUY / SELL